Yoric/rfcs-1/text/0000-units_of_measure.md

 /// This trait is special, insofar as the type-checker ensures
 /// that it can only be implemented by the type combinators
 /// defined below.
-pub trait OMul: Unit where Self::Left: Unit, Self::Right: Unit {
+pub trait OMul: Unit + Private where Self::Left: Unit, Self::Right: Unit {
     type Left;
     type Right;
 }